 The enhanced security features of MQTT 5 make it suitable for sensitive healthcare applications, ensuring that data transmission between devices and monitoring systems is secure and compliant with regulatory standards.

-Working of MQTT Protocol- Explained
+Working of MQTT Protocol in IoT Explained

 Working of MQTT